Joe DeRita: Gradual decline

-In the very early 1970s, with Moe's blessing, DeRita attempted to form a truly "new" Three Stooges.
+In the early 1970s, with Moe's approval, DeRita attempted to form a "new" Three Stooges.
 He recruited burlesque and vaudeville veterans Mousie Garner and Frank Mitchell to replace Moe and Larry for nightclub engagements.
-However, their act was poorly received, thereby ending the group.
-Mitchell had worked with original Stooges organizer Ted Healy decades earlier in an abortive attempt to replace the Stooges after they had split from Healy, in addition to having replaced Shemp as the "third stooge" in a 1929 Broadway play.
-Mousie Garner had also participated in a substitute Stooges iteration after the Stooges split from Healy.

-On August 30, 1983, the Three Stooges received a star on the Hollywood Walk of Fame.
-Joe Besser was the only Stooge to show up at the ceremony because of DeRita's illness; Stooges longtime supporting player Emil Sitka spoke for him.
-Sometime after the new star award, Besser eventually fell ill which led to his death from heart failure on March 1, 1988, at age 80.
-DeRita was the last Stooge to be born, the last to join the ensemble, and the last to die.
+Their act was poorly received, thereby ending the group.

 Personal life

 DeRita was married twice.
-His first marriage was to a chorus girl named Bonnie Brooks (real name Esther M. Hartenstine) from July 13, 1935, until her death on September 6, 1965; they had no children.
+His first marriage was to a chorus girl named Bonnie Brooks, born Esther M. Hartenstine.
+They were married from July 13, 1935, until her death on September 6, 1965; they had no children.
 DeRita married his second wife, Jean Sullivan, the following year on December 28.
-Sullivan's sons from a previous relationship, Earl and Robert Benjamin, control licensing rights to many deceased celebrities, including the Three Stooges, through C3 Entertainment.

 DeRita was the only member of the Stooges who was not Jewish.

 Death

 DeRita died of pneumonia on July 3, 1993, nine days before his 84th birthday.
-He was residing at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, at the time of his passing.
-He was the last surviving member of the Stooges.
-DeRita is interred in a grave at the Pierce Brothers Valhalla Memorial Park Cemetery in North Hollywood, California; his tombstone reads "The Last Stooge", as he outlived Joe Besser by five years and 4 months.
+He was residing at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, at the time of his death.
+He was the last Stooge to be born, the last Stooge to join the Three Stooges, and the last to die.
+DeRita is interred in a grave at the Pierce Brothers Valhalla Memorial Park Cemetery in North Hollywood, California.
+His tombstone reads "The Last Stooge".